Skip to main content

 Step-1: Install Necessary Plugins

 Make sure you have installed Dokan, WooCommerce & Integrate Google Drive plugin installed inside your website.
-Keep in mind that WooCommerce & Dokan store must need to be completely setup-ed.
+Keep in mind that WooCommerce & Dokan stores must be completely set up.

 Step-2: Enable WooCommerce & Dokan Integration